rossigee/currency/vault_connector/readme/USAGE.rst

 * Implement proper access controls on token fields
 * Consider token rotation for long-lived secrets
 * Clean up unused tokens periodically
+* Ensure tokens are valid UUIDs as enforced by the connector

 **Error Handling**: